 A Picasso or a Garfunkel?

 ‘Art’, in this case, is an old-fashioned form of the verb ‘to be’.
 Another form of ‘to be’ is ‘am’, which God uses with great efficiency in Exodus 3:14 to teach us something about Godself: God said to Moses, “I am who I am.
 This is what you are to say to the Israelites: ‘I am has sent me to you.’”
 I wrote a whole series about The A-Word a few years back.
 Here’s a link to Part 1.
-Lots of writers and singers have picked up on this same vibe over the years, including All Sons and Daughters, whose song You Will Remain reminds us that ‘You are, you will be, you always are the Great I Am.’
+Lots of writers and singers have picked up on this same vibe over the years, including All Sons and Daughters, whose song You Will Remain reminds us that ‘You were, you will be, you always are the Great I Am.’

 Here are some thoughts on the word ‘in’ from another previous blog post.